-3308.103303.8.2 Construction mitigations for wood frame buildings exceeding 80,000 s.f. when exposures exists within 60' of a building under construction.
+3308.8.3 3308.10.2 Construction mitigations for wood frame buildings exceeding 80,000 s.f. when exposures exists within 60' of a building under construction.
 The exterior wall of the building under construction shall be covered with 5/8-inch gypsum sheathing to include windows, doors or other openings until interior framing members have been covered with gypsum board or their finish materials.

-For the purpose of measuring total square footage of wood framing, any adjacent on-going wood frame construction is considered to be within the project when adjacent structures are separated by less than sixty (60) feet of open air.
+For the purpose of measuring total square footage of wood framing, any adjacent ongoing wood frame construction is considered to be within the project when adjacent structures are separated by less than sixty (60) feet of open air.

-Exception: A mitigation plan developed by a Washington State Licensed temporary, permanent and/or active measures.
+Exception: A mitigation plan developed by a Washington State Licensed Fire Protection Engineer.
+The mitigation plan may rely on temporary, permanent and/or active measures.